couchbase/couchbase-python-client/docs/source/api/exceptions.rst

     try:
         cb.get("foo")
-    except CouchbaseError as e:
+    except CouchbaseException as e:
-        if e.is_data and isinstance(e, NotFoundError):
+        if e.is_data and isinstance(e, DocumentNotFoundException):
             # handle not found
             pass
         elif e.is_network: